Switcheo/tradehub/README.md

 1. Update the node config file that can be found at `/etc/switcheoctl/config/config.json`:
    1. `sudo nano /etc/switcheoctl/config/config.json`
    2. Choose a unique monikier that identifies you well and replace `hikaru` with it.
-   3. You should allow your node to connect to one other public node by configuring your `persistent_peers`, we have provided the default as Switcheo's sentry node.
+   3. You should allow your node to connect to other public nodes by configuring your `persistent_peers`, we have provided the default as Switcheo's sentry node.
+This should be given as a comma separated list of nodes in `<node_id>@<ip_address>:26656` format.
+   4. It is important to manage your persistent peers.
+More on that [here](#managing-p2p-connections).
 2. Install with: `switcheoctl install-node`

 ### Validator node setup